 (a) Dismissal payments or wages in lieu of notice. --

+(i) if the payment at least equals the individual's weekly benefit amount, the individual is disqualified from receiving benefits; or

-(i) if the payment at least equals the individual's weekly benefit amount, the individual may receive benefits reduced by the amount of the payment.
+(ii) if the payment is less than the individual's weekly benefit amount, the individual may receive benefits reduced by the amount of the payment.

 (2) Dismissal payment or wages in lieu of notice shall be allocated to a number of weeks following separation from employment that equals the number of weeks of wages received.

 B. Extent of Disqualification

 The claimant was discharged on December 31, 1989.
 The employer gave him severance pay in the amount of $1,923.
 His weekly wage with the employer was $961.54.
 COMAR 09.32.02.13B(2) states that the formula for allocation of dismissal payments shall be to divide the weekly wage of the individual by seven and apply the quotient for each calendar day following payment.
 Applying this formula, the quotient is $137.36 ($961.54 divided by 7); the severance pay therefore covers a period of 14 days ($1,923 divided by $137.36), from January 1, 1990 up to and including January 14, 1990.
 The claimant is totally disqualified from receiving benefits for the weeks ending January 6, 1990 and January 13, 1990.
 For the week ending January 20, 1990, a deduction of $137 (rounded off from $137.36) for wages paid for January 14, 1990, should be made from his weekly benefit amount of $205.
 Harkins v.
 Fullerton Supply Company, Inc., 808-BH-90.